nickbailey/smrgygurdy/Arduino/README.md

 on to a sample-and-hold capacitor, so that as long as successive reads are always from the same pin rather than switching between pins at possibly different voltages, the limitation is one of slew rate rather than of accuracy.
-The analogue presents a non-resistive load to the voltage source under these circumstances, and the potentiometer fitted to this pedal (100K) worked just fine.
+The analogue input presents a non-resistive load to the voltage source under these circumstances, and the potentiometer fitted to this pedal (100K) worked just fine.